 \subsection{Multi Class UAD}

-UniAD~\citep{you2022unified} pioneers the field of multi-class unsupervised anomaly detection (MUAD), presenting a unified model capable of detecting anomalies across various classes.
+UniAD~\cite{you2022unified} pioneers the field of multi-class unsupervised anomaly detection (MUAD), presenting a unified model capable of detecting anomalies across various classes.
 Most subsequent works have explored advanced modules to build better reconstruction models for MUAD.
-For example, LafitE~\citep{yin2023lafite} and DiAD~\citep{he2024diffusion} further advance the MUAD task by leveraging the generative power of diffusion models to better capture anomalies across multiple classes.
-ViTAD \citep{zhang2023exploring} and MambaAD \citep{he2024mambaad} develope feature reconstruction-based MUAD methods using recently advanced modules: Vision Transformer \citep{zhang2023exploring} and State Space Model \citep{he2024mambaad}, respectively.
+For example, LafitE~\cite{yin2023lafite} and DiAD~\cite{he2024diffusion} further advance the MUAD task by leveraging the generative power of diffusion models to better capture anomalies across multiple classes.
+ViTAD \cite{zhang2023exploring} and MambaAD \cite{he2024mambaad} develop feature reconstruction-based MUAD methods using recently advanced modules: Vision Transformer \cite{zhang2023exploring} and State Space Model \cite{he2024mambaad}, respectively.
 Few methods explicitly aim to address the identity mapping issue.
-UniAD~\citep{you2022unified} counteracts this through techniques like feature jittering and neighbor-masked attention.
-Dinomaly \citep{guo2025dinomaly} employs components such as noisy bottleneck dropout to disrupt input feature replication.
-However, these noise operations have limited effectiveness in preventing shortcut learning when training on complex medical/industrial datasets (Universal Medical and Real-IAD), and neighbor-masked attention—specifically designed for CNN-extracted features—is not suitable for advanced ViT architectures \citep{guo2025dinomaly, zhang2023exploring}.
+UniAD~\cite{you2022unified} counteracts this through techniques like feature jittering and neighbor-masked attention.
+Dinomaly \cite{guo2025dinomaly} employs components such as noisy bottleneck dropout to disrupt input feature replication.
+However, these noise operations have limited effectiveness in preventing shortcut learning when training on complex medical/industrial datasets (Universal Medical and Real-IAD).